 6. Will this be expensive?

-Initially depending on what you already have in your cupboards there may be some new things for you to buy.
+Initially depending on what you already have in your cupboards there may be a few new things for you to buy.
 This is really about keeping it simple and getting back to the basics.
 In the challenge, I show you how to save money and make eating real food really affordable.
 I don’t think it is more expensive, when you cut out extra’s like takeaways, wine and (chocolate bars) or what ever your treats are, then it is no more expensive.

 7. Can I have dairy?